fm16191/fpga-vector-add/README.md

 # Testing FPGA environments - vector-add case

-This repository is a package of vector-add tests designed for testing compilation using oneAPI's model, targetting FPGA devices.
+This repository contains vector-add test cases in cmake and makefile, to test different oneAPI compilation environments targeting different FPGA devices.

-The source code are from oneAPI-samples, but all additional scripts are from me.
+The source code is from oneAPI-samples, with additional scripts added by me.

 ***Testing on Intel's devcloud ?***